-Event Declared Disaster DR- Year Date FEMA Public Assistance Area Effects Surrounding Allenstown Local Effects Occurring in Allenstown Hazard Category Source Indirect peak discharge measurements on stream gages on the Suncook River at Short Falls Road were 14,100 ft3, which was determined to be greater than 100-year flood discharge levels.
+Event Declared Year Date FEMA Area Effects Local Effects Hazard Source Disaster Public Surrounding Occurring in Allenstown Category Severe Storms DR- 2006 May Assistance Allenstown Valley Hill Road sustained damage.
+Indirect peak discharge measurements on stream gages on the Suncook River at Short Falls Road were 14,100 ft3, which was determined to be greater than 100-year mobile home causing it to partially collapse.
+The AEOC was finally closed on April 21, 2007.
 The following roadways were closed as a result of flooding: Route 28, Mount Delight Road, Jill-Erik Road, Riverside Drive, part of Albin Avenue, and Jasper Drive.
 Roadway damaged occurred on River Road, Deerfield Road, Mount Delight Road, Jill-Erik Road, Riverside Drive, and Granite Street near the Highway Department.
 The Ferry Street Boat Landing sustained damage as well.
-The area around the boat landing sustained erosion damage Severe Storms and Flooding - Mother's Day Flood May 2006 1643 2006 May 12-23 \$33,727 Extensive flooding caused by severe storms impacted seven counties including Merrimack and Hillsborough Counties.
+The area around the boat landing sustained erosion damage.
+Allenstown and Flooding - Mother's Day Flood May 2006 2300 12-23 caused by severe storms impacted seven counties including Merrimack and Hillsborough Counties.
 The USGS recorded the highest flows on record for several rivers including the Contoocook River in Davisville village, Soucook in Concord, and Piscataquog in Goffstown.
 North in adjacent Epsom, the Suncook River Avulsion occurred at Bear Island and the nearby excavation area.
 There were nine bridges / culverts washed out as well as dams breached.
-Epsom sustained flooding damage to the following areas: Northwood Lake Dam overtopped, damage to the Old Mill Dam (until the river changed direction), Kingstowne Mobile Home Park flooded, Webster Park Lane was underwater, Millhouse Road was flooded, Black Hall Road flooded, the Epsom Elementary School athletic fields flooded and the equipment hut Allenstown received \$33,727 in FEMA Public Assistance funding for roads and bridges, recreational areas, and protective measures, for structures including culverts, ditches and roads (washouts).
+Epsom sustained \$33,727 in FEMA Public Assistance funding for roads and bridges, recreational areas, and protective measures, for structures including culverts, ditches and roads (washouts).
 Emergency responders activated the EOC during the Mother's Day Flood in May 2006.
 Mandatory evacuations were executed in vulnerable areas of Town.
 All Departments were on emergency footing.
-The Town and its residents received significant Public Assistance (PA) grant funds.
-Flood, River, Wind, Tropical, Storms, Debris, Erosion, Landslide, Aging Infrastructu re Allenstown Hazard Mitigation Committee, FEMA, USGS, CNHRPC, Epsom Hazard Mitigation Committee 2009
+The Town and its residents received significant Public Assistance (PA) grant funds and Individual Assistance (IA) grant funds.
+River, Wind, Tropical, Storms, Debris, Erosion, Landslide, Aging Infrastructu Hazard Mitigation Committee, FEMA, USGS, CNHRPC, Epsom Hazard